exonum/exonum-doc/src/get-started/java-binding.md

 ## How to Run a Service

-Currently you have to build a native application to run a node with your Java
+To run a node with your Java service you need to use Exonum Java application.
-service:

-- Install the system dependencies and [build][how-to-build] the application.
+You can download an archive containing the application and all the necessary dependencies on [GitHub releases page][github-releases].
+We suggest to use `debug` version during development and `release` for production builds.
+Follow these steps:

+- Install [Libsodium][libsodium-gihub] headers for your system.
+The package has a name `libsodium-dev` in Ubuntu and `libsodium` in Brew on Mac OS.
+- Download and unpack the archive from [GitHub releases][github-releases] into some known location.
+Create an environment variable `EXONUM_HOME` pointing at this location.
+This is not necessary, but will help you in configuring your workflow.
 - Follow the instructions in the [application guide][app-tutorial] to configure and start an Exonum node with your service.
+The guide is provided inside the archive as well.

+It is also possible to build Exonum Java application from sources.
+To do so, follow the instructions in [Contributing guide][how-to-build].

 ## Built-In Services